Sweet Music

 Inseparable

-Tzina and I leave the room, and she holds on to me for the rest of the day.
+We leave the room, and Tzina holds on to me for the rest of the day.

-And tells me the things that we do together, and our private jokes.
+She shares her likes and dislikes, and tells me the activities we love to do together, and our private jokes.

-But I see that she’s holding something back.
+When she stops, I see she’s holding something back.

 “What’s wrong?”
 I ask her.

-“It’s so sad,” she says, with tears in her eyes, “that you can never see them again.”
+“It’s so sad,” she says, with tears in her eyes, “that I can never meet them.”

 fountainhouselightperson